Which Apple Watch should I buy?

 The, now discontinued, Watch Series 2 was the first range of smartwatches from Apple to be made water-resistant, with a rating of 5ATM.
-The Apple Watch Series 3 has followed suit.
-This means it’s fine to wear while showering or swimming, even in open water, but it won’t be suitable for watersports or diving.
+The Apple Watch Series 3 and Series 4 have followed suit.
+This means they're fine to wear while showering or swimming, even in open water, but won’t be suitable for watersports or diving.